capr/multigit/README.md

 ## What's its relation to the current directory?

-Just like git, mgit scans the current directory and its parents for a `.mgit` dir, and if found, it sets the current directory to that directory, and everything else happens from there.
-If you want to use git from a subdirectory and you want that to be the current directory while using it, do it from a subshell.
+Just like git, mgit scans the current directory and its parents for a `.mgit` dir, and if found, it sets the current directory to that, and everything else happens from there, except starting a subshell and executing git commands which run in the current directory.

 ## Where is multigit used?